-9 Small Business Grants For Women Entrepreneurs
+9 Small Business Grants for Women Entrepreneurs

 Owning your own business can be empowering, invigorating, challenging, and exciting!
 So, what’s holding you back from pursuing your dreams of entrepreneurship?
 Often times, people cite cost as the number one deterrent.

 Fear not, there are options and opportunities available that can help you bring your dreams to life.
 In addition to SBA business loans, unsecured loans, personal loans, and personal assets, there are several grants that have been specifically earmarked for women.
-Below we will examine nine of the best grants for women who are looking to start a business from scratch or buy into an established franchise system.
+Below we will examine nine of the best grants for women looking to start a business from scratch or buy into an established franchise system.

 Nine Best Small-Business Grants for Women